geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 Adapters are the low-level details controlled by the use cases.
 They are stored in the following directory structure: `internal/adapters/PORT/ADAPTER_TYPE` where `PORT` is the name of the port it implements and `ADAPTER_TYPE` is the type of adapter for that port.
 In this case, we have a `FileSystem` adapter for the `PostRepo` port and a `Goldmark` adapter for the `Renderer` port, the last being named after the name Markdown library it "adapts".

-Starting with the `PostRepo` the implementation is the following:
+Starting with the `PostRepo`, the implementation is the following:

 ```go
 // internal/adapters/postrepo/filesystem/post_repo.go